Did you know that corn comes from the corn plant and apples from the apple tree? I’m sure you did.

 Confusion arises nowadays because any herbs, flowers, or fruits that get steeped in hot liquid are called “tea.”
 But as a tea drinker, it is important to know the difference between real tea and other types of infusions.
 Here today I am going to describe what Camellia-derived teas is, how it is grown, how it gets manufactured, and how it ends up on the shelves of your tea merchant.

 There are four necessary steps in the process of getting tea from the field to your cup:

 - Everything else

-A detailed post could be written on each of these steps but for today we’ll keep things basic by focusing on the fundamental elements of making finished tea.
+A detailed post could be written on each of these steps.
+For today, however, we’ll keep things basic by focusing on the fundamental elements of making finished tea.
 I believe that a little information about the tea industry may help you to explore your taste sensibilities and to direct your purchases where you can get more bang for the buck.
-I’ll leave for a different post the discussion of how other types of “teas” such as herbals are produced.
+I’ll leave for a different post the discussion of how other types of “teas,” such as herbals, are produced.

 Let’s start with the first step in this journey which begins in the field.

 Tea has growth requirements that are found within tropical, sub-tropical, and some temperate regions of the world.
 A healthy tea plant can tolerate moderate to high heat, seasonal drought and also occasional blankets of ice or snow.
 The rule of thumb is that if a particular region is hot, humid, and rainy for at least half of the year then tea might be able to flourish in that location.

 What tea farmers do